dgrodrigues/htpc_convertion_automator/README.md

 - `dateutil` - Run `pip install python-dateutil` (this will be automatically installed with subliminal)
 - `deluge-client` Run `pip install deluge-client` if you plan on using Deluge
 - `qtfaststart` Run `pip install qtfaststart` to enable moving moov atom
+- `transmission-daemon` Run `sudo apt-get install transmission-daemon` (only if planning on using Transmission for downloads)

 General MP4 Configuration
 --------------